Ferriter's Cove: Geography

-At the northern limit, the bedrock around the Cove is Devonian (419.2-358.9 mya) in age, beginning with conglomerate sandstone and siltstone of the Pointagare group, then the Ballydavid sandstone formation and further south the medium-grained Farran sandstone formation.
+At the northern limit, the bedrock around the Cove is Devonian (419.2–358.9 mya) in age, beginning with conglomerate sandstone and siltstone of the Pointagare group, then the Ballydavid sandstone formation and further south the medium-grained Farran sandstone formation.
 Furthest south the igneous Silurian (443.8–419.2 mya) rocks of the Foilnamahagh Formation are dominant, with lavas and pyroclastic remnants.

-Between 2009 and 2017 (at Baile 'n Fheirtéaraigh), for January and July respectively, the mean temperatures are 8 C and 16C and the mean rainfall 207mm and 153mm; the highest and lowest mean wind speeds were 39.3 km/h (November 2009) and 14.3 km/h (July 2013) respectively, with the highest wind speeds generally in winter.
+Between 2009 and 2017 (at Baile 'n Fheirtéaraigh), for January and July respectively, the mean temperatures are 8 °C and 16 °C and the mean rainfall 207 mm and 153 mm; the highest and lowest mean wind speeds were 39.3 km/h (November 2009) and 14.3 km/h (July 2013) respectively, with the highest wind speeds generally in winter.

 Archaeology

 Excavations performed in the late 20th century have provided evidence that people lived there during the Mesolithic.

-The excavations at Ferriter’s Cove were conducted by Peter C. Woodman.
+The excavations at Ferriter's Cove were conducted by Peter C. Woodman.
 They followed a find in 1983 by an amateur archaeologist of a flint knife, believed to be from the Neolithic period.

 Woodman's team found implements that dated the site to the late Mesolithic.
 These included a grindstone, marked sandstone pebbles, shell dumps, various hearths and five mudstone axes that had been deposited together.
 The site has been interpreted as following the model of ephemeral Later Mesolithic habitation of short term stays, and the dating suggests that the site was used intermittently over a millennium, with more or less three phases.
 While Ferriter's Cove contained no formal burials, several pieces of human bone and teeth were found, one dating to 4225–3950 BC, and the other to 4250–3980 BC.

 In 2012, further research was published confirming evidence of Neolithic farmers at Ferriter's cove, providing the first evidence of farming in Ireland.
 The remains of cattle and sheep, the latter not native to Ireland, were investigated; carbon dating showed that they were alive c.
 4350 BC.
+In 2026, investigation of the bones tentatively identified as cattle found them to be bear and wild boar.